-That said, let’s have a look at the top Cannes tourist attractions to see.
+That said, let’s have a look at the top Cannes tourist attractions to help you plan your stay.

 Overview of What to Do in Cannes

-Places to visit in Cannes include the old quarter of Le Suquet, which offers a nice change of pace, while the peaceful Lérins Islands off the coast slow that pace down altogether.
+Places to visit in Cannes include the old quarter of Le Suquet, which offers a nice change of pace from the glitz and glam, while the peaceful Lérins Islands off the coast slow that pace down altogether.

 Best Things to Do in Cannes, France

 Along with haute boutiques like Chanel and Dior, you’ll find colourful sculptures, grand hotels and a parade of pricy sports cars.
-There’s no two ways about it: Boulevard de la Croisette equals glitz.
+There’s no two ways about it: Boulevard de la Croisette oozes wealth and style.

-The Other Side of the Promenade de la Croisette
+2. Explore the Other Side of the Croisette